tellor-io/layer/adr/adr000- how are adrs organized.md

 ADRs key:

-001-999: ADRs are a catch all for other architecture design discussions (may create further categories as these expand)
+* 001-999: ADRs covering other architecture design discussions that don't include tokenomics or the bridge (may create further categories as these expand)
-1000s: ADRs relating to tokens (delegation, rewards, tips, usage of staked tokens, voting, fees, etc...)
+* 1000s: ADRs relating to tokenomics (delegation, rewards, tips, usage of staked tokens, voting, fees, etc...)
-2000s: ADRs relaging to bridge functionality (bridge, vote extenstion, validators, etc...)
+* 2000s: ADRs relating to bridging data (bridge, vote extenstion, validators, etc...)